rotimi-babalola/slack-translate-project/README.md

 npm install
 ```

 - Create a `.env` file locally - ensure this file is added to `.gitignore` so you don't accidentally push it to GitHub.
-And add your secret keys as specified in the `.env.sample` file.
+Then add your secret keys as specified in the `.env.sample` file.

 - Start the server
 ```